-All students are required to sit for and pass the United States Medical Licensing Exam (USMLE), Steps 1 and 2.
+All students are required to sit for and pass the United States Medical Licensing Exam (USMLE) Step 1, USMLE Step 2 Clinical Knowledge and USMLE Step 2 Clinical Skills, regardless of whether they intend to practice in the United States.

 In accordance with the university's regulatory and accrediting requirements, all students are further required to report their USMLE scores to MUA, provide a consent allowing ECFMG to report their scores to the university, and provide a consent allowing the university to report their scores to the university's regulatory and accrediting bodies.

-The following is the three-step process for achieving medical licensure in the United States:
+The following is the four-step process for achieving medical licensure in the United States:

-1. USMLE Step 1 (comprehensive examination covering the basic sciences)

-2. USMLE Step 2 (clinical knowledge)
+- 1. USMLE Step 1 (comprehensive examination covering the basic sciences) - 2.
+USMLE Step 2/CK (Clinical Knowledge) - 3.
+USMLE Step 2/CS (Clinical Skills practicum) - 4.
+USMLE Step 3 (post-graduate)

-3. USMLE Step 3 (post graduation).
-Detailed information regarding USMLE examinations can be found at the Educational Commission for Foreign Medical Graduates (ECFMG) website (www.ecfmg.org).
-It is advantageous for the student to take the USMLE Step 1 as soon as possible after completing Basic Sciences.
+Detailed information regarding USMLE examinations can be found at the Educational Commission for Foreign Medical Graduates (ECFMG) website, www.ecfmg.org.

+It is advantageous for the student to take the USMLE Step 1 as soon as possible after completing the Basic Sciences.

 Students will not be permitted to complete any clinical rotations unless they have successfully completed the USMLE Step 1 exam.
 Students may be endorsed a maximum of three times for Step 1 and Step 2 examinations.

 Further endorsement requires a written appeal to the Promotions Committee.
-In addition, Canadian students are strongly encouraged to take the Medical Council of Canada Examination (MCCE), as well as the USMLE.
+In addition, Canadian students are strongly encouraged to take the Medical Council of Canada Examination (MCCE) as well as the USMLE.

-Ceremonies

-White Coat and Awards Ceremony

-Incoming medical students will be recognized at the beginning of their medical school journey, where they will be cloaked with their white coat and read an oath about their commitment as student doctors.
-In addition, this ceremony honors those students in the upper classes who meet the academic requirements for the Dean's List, the Honor's List and those who will be inducted into the MUA Honor and Service Society.
+CEREMONIES

+WHITE COAT CEREMONY

+Students fulfilling the Basic Sciences portion of the MD program will be awarded a certificate of completion at the White Coat ceremony held on Nevis during the last week of the fifth semester.
+All students who have met the Basic Sciences requirements are required to attend the ceremony.

 Bachelor of Health Science degrees will be conferred to those students who have applied and fulfilled the requirements.
 Academic awards will also be presented at that time.

-Doctor of Medicine Commencement
+DOCTOR OF MEDICINE COMMENCEMENT

-A commencement ceremony to celebrate the conferring of the Doctor of Medicine degree is held annually in the United States.
-Students who have completed the graduation requirements in the preceding September, January and May semesters are expected to attend the formal graduation ceremony, but are not required to attend in order to obtain their degree.
+A commencement exercise to celebrate the conferring of the Doctor of Medicine degree is held annually in the United States.
+Students who have completed the graduation requirements in the preceding September, January, and May semesters are expected to attend the formal graduation ceremony, but are not required to attend in order to obtain their degree.

-To be eligible to receive the Doctor of Medicine degree, students must satisfy requirements of the Basic Sciences curriculum and Clinical Medicine program, and pass the United States Medical Licensing Exam (USMLE) Step 1 and Step 2 exams.
+To be eligible to receive the Doctor of Medicine degree, students must satisfy requirements of the Basic Sciences curriculum and Clinical Medicine program and pass the United States Medical Licensing Exam (USMLE) Step 1, USMLE Step 2 Clinical Knowledge and USMLE Step 2 Clinical Skills.
 In addition, all outstanding balances must be paid in full by the graduation date.

-STUDENT RESPONSABILITIES
+STUDENT RESPONSIBILITIES